NKGen Biotech, Inc. to Become Publicly Traded Company via Business Combination with Graf Acquisition Corp. IV

-/EIN News/ -- SANTA ANA, Calif. and THE WOODLANDS, Texas, April 14, 2023 (GLOBE NEWSWIRE) -- NKGen Biotech, Inc. (“NKGen”), a clinical-stage biotechnology company focused on the development and commercialization of innovative autologous, allogeneic and CAR-NK Natural Killer (“NK”) cell therapeutics, and Graf Acquisition Corp.
-IV (NYSE: GFOR, GFOR.U, GFOR WS) (“Graf”), a New York Stock Exchange-listed special purpose acquisition company founded by serial SPAC founder James Graf, along with Sabrina McKee and Tony Kuznik, announced today that they have entered into a definitive agreement (the “Merger Agreement”) for a business combination(the “Business Combination”).
-Upon the closing of the Business Combination, Graf will be renamed “NKGen Biotech, Inc.” and is expected to be listed on the New York Stock Exchange, NYSE American or Nasdaq under the ticker symbol “NKGN”.
+SANTA ANA, Calif. and THE WOODLANDS, Texas, April 14, 2023 (GLOBE NEWSWIRE) -- NKGen Biotech, Inc. ("NKGen"), a clinical-stage biotechnology company focused on the development and commercialization of innovative autologous, allogeneic and CAR-NK Natural Killer ("NK") cell therapeutics, and Graf Acquisition Corp.
+IV GFOR GFOR.U, GFOR WS))) ("Graf"), a New York Stock Exchange-listed special purpose acquisition company founded by serial SPAC founder James Graf, along with Sabrina McKee and Tony Kuznik, announced today that they have entered into a definitive agreement (the "Merger Agreement") for a business combination(the "Business Combination").
+Upon the closing of the Business Combination, Graf will be renamed "NKGen Biotech, Inc." and is expected to be listed on the New York Stock Exchange, NYSE American or Nasdaq under the ticker symbol "NKGN".

 Using cell expansion and activation technology and cell therapy manufacturing expertise, NKGen believes it can ultimately expand natural killer cells at commercial scale while significantly enhancing cytotoxicity.
 NKGen's lead product candidate, SNK01, is currently in a Phase 1 clinical trial in Mexico for the treatment of advanced Alzheimer's disease and two Phase 1/2 trials in the United States for advanced refractory solid tumors as a monotherapy and in combination with other agents including checkpoint inhibitors and cell engagers.
 On October 17, 2022, NKGen's Investigational New Drug Application for SNK02, an allogeneic cell therapy, received U.S. FDA clearance for initiation of clinical trials in refractory solid tumors.